vitorqb/addledger/README.md

 ```
 $ addledger --help
 Usage of addledger:
+      --csv-statement-file string       CSV file to load as a statement.
+      --csv-statement-preset string     Preset to use for CSV statement.
+If a simple filename is given, it will be searched in ~/.config/addledger/presets (with a .json extension).
   -d, --destfile string                 Destination file (where we will write).
 Defaults to the ledger file.
       --hledger-executable string       Executable to use for HLedger (default "hledger")
       --ledger-file string              Ledger File to pass to HLedger commands.
 If empty let ledger executable find it.